The Exorcist III: Plot

-Kinderman visits the head of a psychiatric ward, Dr. Temple, who relates the history of one of his patients.
+Kinderman questions another patient at the hospital, elderly Mrs. Clelia, who knows nothing of Dyer's murder.
+He then visits the head of a psychiatric ward, Dr. Temple, who relates the history of one of his patients.
 The patient was found wandering aimlessly fifteen years previously with amnesia.
-He was locked up, catatonic until he became violent and claimed to be the Gemini Killer.
-Kinderman sees that the patient is his old friend Damien Karras.
-Karras' form appears to briefly change into that of the Gemini Killer.
-He expresses ignorance of Karras but boasts of killing Father Dyer.
+He was locked up, catatonic until six weeks ago when he became lucid and violent, claiming to be the Gemini Killer.
+The patient is Kinderman's old friend Damien Karras, who is in fact possessed by Venamun.
+The Gemini Killer expresses ignorance of Karras, but boasts of murdering Father Dyer and the other victims years ago.